joppuyo/WordPress-Simple-History/_posts/2014-09-06-progress-status-11-loggers-available.md

 changes of permalink and category and tag base structure

 * _Comments_
-Info about new comments, changing status
+info about new comments, changing status

 * _Exports_
-Info about what was exported
+info about what was exported

 * _Menus_
 creations, edits, removals